Wonderful Symmetric Varieties and Schubert Polynomials: Equivariant cohomology computations

 We start by reviewing the basic facts of equivariant cohomology that we will need to support our method of computation.
 All cohomology rings use $\mathbb{Q}$-coefficients.
 Results of this section are generally stated without proof, as they are fairly standard.
 To the reader seeking a reference we recommend \cite{Wyser-13-TG} for an expository treatment, as well as references therein.

-We work in equivariant cohomology with respect to the action of $S_{\mu}$ on $G/B$, where $S_{\mu}$ is a maximal torus of the group $H_{\mu}$ contained in $T$.
-Given a variety $X$ with an action of an algebraic torus $S$, the equivariant cohomology is, by definition,
+We will apply our results to equivariant cohomology with respect to the action of $\mb{S}_{\mu}$ (respectively, $\mb{S}_{\mu}'$) on $\mb{G}/\mb{B}$, these tori having been defined in Section~\ref{sec:bg-examples}.
+Given a variety $X$ with an action of an algebraic torus $S$ with Lie algebra $\frs$, the equivariant cohomology is, by definition,